geyslein/tsm_django-helmholtz-aai/docs/index.rst

    :maxdepth: 2
    :caption: Contents:

+   installation
+   configuration
+   common-problems
    api
+   contributing

-This small generic Django app helps you connect to the helmholtz AAI and make use of it's virtual organizations.
+This small generic Django app helps you connect to the Helmholtz AAI and make use of it's virtual organizations.

 Features